dmitrynovik/jobs-marketplace-api/README.md

         * Highest rating
         * Lowest price

-4. A Customer can create a Job
+4. A Customer can create a `Job`

 5. A Contractor can search Jobs and create a JobOffer for a job with `price`

-6. 24 Hours before the job Start Date a Job is matched with JobOffers based on the Match Strategy, which creates a Contract.
+6. 24 Hours before the job Start Date a Job is matched with `JobOffer`s based on the Match Strategy, which creates a `Contract`.

 Create a 2-tier application in C# having a RESTFul API and a persistence layer.
     * CRUD API for Customers